Theodore Roosevelt's Home will remain closed until the rehabilitation project is completed.

 Due to the mandatory, across-the-board budget cuts, Sagamore Hill will remain on its winter schedule through the summer of 2013.
 The Theodore Roosevelt Museum at Old Orchard and the park Visitor Center will be open five days per week, from Wednesday through Sunday.
 The park grounds will remain open to the public seven days per week, sunrise to sunset, and restroom facilities will be open every day, including federal holidays, during normal business hours (9 AM- 5 PM).
 The park will be closed on Memorial Day, July 4th and Labor Day, and the annual Memorial Day and Independence Day events have been cancelled.
 Summer Sunday Programs have been reduced from eight to three programs.
 Please see the Schedule of Events for a listing of currently scheduled events and programs.

+Please note that there will be no guided tours of the Roosevelt home until the rehabilitation project is complete.
 Reservations are accepted for organized groups numbering between fifteen and fifty-five people.
 We receive many requests for reservations from schools, scout troops, clubs, veterans organizations, etc. and we accept them on a first-come, first-served basis.
 You may inquire about a reservation for your group by emailing SAHI_Reservations@nps.gov.
 Specific details about your group can be worked out with a staff member.
 Reservations are not accepted for weekend afternoons.